DaynaLacoursiere/AnyadsTodos/README.md

 Unfortunately, I did not manage to implement saving and loading within the given time-frame, therefore exiting the app will cause the user to lose all of their data.

+In building this app, I consulted with Lexie Bartlett, Aedan Burnett, and Marcus Karpoff.